chris-piwinsky/lambda_warmstartup/README.md

 ### Steps

 1. Actor invokes lambda passing in ID (number)
-2. Lambda checks local cache (warm start) variable see if it matches
+2. Lambda checks local memory (warm start) variable see if it matches
+    * if yes
-    * if yes returns value
+      * returns value
+    * if no
-    * if no step 3
+      * step 3
-3. Checks dynamo to see if in "system" cache
+3. Checks dynamodb to see if in "system" cache
+    * if yes:
-    * if yes adds to local cache and returns value
+      * adds to local memory
+      * returns value
+    * if no
-    * if no step 4
+      * step 4
 4. Calls API to retrieve ID and value
     * adds to Dynamo (system cache)
-    * adds to local cache
+    * adds to local memory
     * returns value